The Top 10 Best Pools at Disney World for Kids with Autism

 Sensory tips: Our biggest issue was not the pool itself, but was having to walk past the pool for each meal to the Mara.
 Our son would have emotional breakdowns to swim every time we walked him past.
 It eventually became more comfortable to send one adult to bring meals back to the room!

 7. Boardwalk Clown Pool at Disney’s Boardwalk Resort

 What’s not to enjoy about creepy clowns?
 I kid, I kid.
 However, nostalgia is a compelling emotion, and the wooden roller coasters, brave little elephants, and creepy clowns invoke a nod to the past.
 The bar even looks like a carousel.
 I love bars, and I love carousels.
 This pool resembles a now-defunct seaside amusement park on Coney Island, named Luna park.

 Sensory tips: If your child (or you) have a fear of clowns, this is an epic fail pool.
 Since my family is, this pool only makes a list because of the twisting, turning fun you have on the slide.

 6. Big Blue Pool at Art of Animation

 Since it’s opening in 2012, this pool is often touted for its size.
 It’s the largest pool in Walt Disney World.
 The Big Blue Pool features festive underwater music, the splash area, and it’s fun Finding Nemo decor.
 There is also a Cars and Little Mermaid pool for their respective sections.
 However, the Big Blue Pool is the best pool at any of the Walt Disney World Value Resort pools.

 Sensory tips: The Art of Animation resort is large, and the Big Blue Pool area attracts enormous crowds.
 For our family and our son’s sensory issues, this is overstimulating.
 We often duck out to one of the less crowded pools in the other sections.

 5. Paddock Pool at Saratoga Springs Resorts

-Our children played again and again and again at the Paddock Pool Splashpad at the Saratoga Springs Resort.
+Our children played again and again at the Paddock Pool Splashpad at the Saratoga Springs Resort.
 This pool features a twisting slide, an entertaining splash pad, a hot tub, and a pool bar.
 The other pools at Saratoga Springs Resort are quiet for when you need a tranquil escape.